 Put your name and student number at the top of the

 document will have 3 sections with the following headings.

 - What obstacles you encountered, and your research plan for the

-You will motivate your project and explain what you will be
+marks): You will motivate your project and explain what you will

-You will give a lecture in which you will
+marks): You will give a lecture covering the points below.

-- Introduce relevant definitions and give examples so that you
+- Give relevant definitions and examples so that you can do

 - State and prove at least one theorem from your project.